joshlong-attic/bookmarks/README.md

 *  the HTTP `PUT` verb tells the service to update the resource designated by a URI with the body of the enclosed request.
 Thus, to update the resource at `/bob/bookmarks`, I might send the same JSON representation returned from the `GET` call, with updated fields.
 The service will *replace* the value.
 * the HTTP `POST` verb tells the service to *do something* with the enclosed body of the request.
 There's no hard and fast rules here, but typically an HTTP `POST` call to `/bob/bookmarks` will *add*, or *append*, the enclosed body to the collection (database, filesystem, whatever) designated by the `/bob/bookmarks` URI.
 It can be a little confusing, though.
 An HTTP `POST` to `/bob/bookmarks/1`, on the other hand, might be treated in the same way as an HTTP `PUT` call; the service could take the enclosed body and use it to *replace* the resource designated by the URI.

 Of course, sometimes things don't go to plan.
 Perhaps the browser timed out, or the service has timed out, or the service encounters an error.
-We've all gotten the annoying 404 error when attempting to visit a page that doesn't exist.
+We've all gotten the annoying 404 ("Page not found") error when attempting to visit a page that doesn't exist or couldn't be routed to correctly.
 That 404 is a *status code*.
 It conveys information about the state of the operation.
-There are *many* status codes.
+There are [*many* status codes](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes) divided along ranges for different purposes.
+When you make a request to a webpage in the browser, it is an HTTP `GET` call, and - if the page shows up - it will have returned a 200 status code.
+200 means `OK`; you may not know it, but it's there.

+* Status codes in the **100x range** (from 100-199) are *informational*, and describe the processing fo the request.
+* Status codes in the **200x range** (from 200-299) indicate  the action requested by the client was received, understood, accepted and processed successfully
+* Status codes in the **300x range** (from 300-399) indicate  that the client must take additional action to complete the request, such as following a *redirect*
+* Status codes in the **400x range** (from 400-499)   is intended for cases in which the client seems to have errored and must correct the request before continuing.
+The aforementioned 404 is an example of this.
+* Status codes in the **500x range** (from 500-599)  is intended for cases where the server failed to fulfill an apparently valid request.

+Spring MVC makes it a breeze to employ all of these constructs in designing your API.

 ## Building a REST service

-Let's start at *Level 2*.
-The first cut will support reading and manipulating an account's bookmarks.
+The first cut of a bookmark REST service should at least support reading from, and adding to, an account's bookmarks, as well as reading individual ones.
+Below, `BookmarkRestController` demonstrates a good first cut.

-he path is rooted at the account's `username`.
-For a username `bob`:

-* `/bob/bookmarks` supports

 ```
 package bookmarks;